Johnxinlei/PHBS_MLF_Project/README.md

 |    LR     |     0.7100     |   0.697   |   0.740   |   0.718   |   0.76    |
 |    DT     |     0.9046     |   0.860   |   0.914   |   0.886   |   0.95    |

-## 5.Conclusion and possible improvements
+## 5.Conclusion and Possible Improvements
 5.1 Conclusion

 We use LR, SVM and decision tree models to make predictions.
 The accuracy of the model prediction is as follows: